 - Please note that individuals cannot apply for funding.

-Demos will grant up to EUR 50,000 in project funding in 2025.
+A project can be granted a maximum of EUR 50,000 in funding through Demos.
 A minimum of 15% of the total project funding must come from another source.

 The maximum amount of funding from Nordic co-operation (e.g. Nordic Council of Ministers, Nordic Culture Fund, NAPA, Nordplus, Nordisk Film og TV Fond and Nordic Culture Point) may not exceed 85% of the project’s total budget.
 Bilateral or national funding does not count as pan-Nordic in this context.